 Emeritus Professor, Sir Alan Mark is one of New Zealand’s leading plant ecologists, specialising in the ecology of indigenous ecology of tussock grasslands, alpine lands, wetlands, shrublands, forests and lakeshores.
 He was one of the first to break the cloak of academic silence to speak out on a wide range of conservation issues.
 He first became actively involved in conservation over the raising of Lake Manapouri– and played a key role in linking science with conservation.
 He is a Forest & Bird Conservation Ambassador and was a president (1987-1990); and the first Chairperson of the Guardians of Lakes Manapouri and Te Anau.
 Sir Alan was made a fellow of the Royal Society of New Zealand in 1987 and was a member of National Parks and Reserves Authority and later the NZ Conservation Authority.
 Now retired, he is still actively involved in conservation.
 He was made a knight for his conservation work in 2010.
 Click here to go back to Sir Alan's story.

-Les Hutchins both loved nature, and saw opportunity in it.
-In 1954 Les and Olive purchased a tourism operation in Fiordland, which later became after acquiring another tourism operation, their company became Fiordland Travel Ltd, and not it Real Journeys [not sure if this is what you mean].
-Les and Olive, were Forest & Bird Southland Branch members, always defending the environmental values of Fiordland National Park, including the campaigning against raising of Lakes Manapouri and Te Anau.
+Les and his wife Olive were long-time Southland Branch members and worked hard defending the environmental values of Fiordland National Park.
+They were heavily involved in campaigning against raising of Lakes Manapouri and Te Anau.
 Les passed away in 2003 and was posthumously knighted.Click here to go back to Les's story.